Keeper of the Lost Cities: Graphic novel adaptation

 A graphic novel adaptation to Keeper, adapted by Celina Frenn and illustrated by Gabriella Chianello, was released on November 7, 2023, covering half of the first book.
-Part 2, illustrated by Valeria Tenaga Romanazzi, will cover the remainder of the novel and is set to release on December 2, 2025.
+Part 2, illustrated by Valeria Tenaga Romanazzi, covered the remainder of the novel and released on December 2, 2025.

 Reception

 The series has a largely positive reception.
 Kirkus Reviews said that the first book was "wholesome shading to bland, but well-stocked with exotic creatures and locales."
 Booklist Reviews called it an "exciting start to a promising series."

 Film adaptation

 On January 11, 2021, it was announced that Ben Affleck would be directing an adaptation of Keeper of the Lost Cities for Walt Disney Pictures.

-On April 18, 2024, it was announced that Warner Bros. had landed the rights to the Keeper of the Lost Cities adaptation, with Emma Watts serving as producer and Messenger serving as executive producer.
+On April 18, 2024, it was announced that Warner Bros.
+Pictures had landed the rights to the Keeper of the Lost Cities adaptation, with Emma Watts serving as producer and Messenger serving as executive producer.